Chloe-Shen/docs/paccmann_gui/guide.md

 Services such as [PubChem](https://pubchem.ncbi.nlm.nih.gov) can help to retrieve the SMILES sequence of known chemicals.

-The user can have more information on the SMILES handling we perform by cliking the corresponding info button.
+The user can have more information on the SMILES handling we perform by clicking the corresponding info button.
 ![Smiles info][smiles_info]
 ![Smiles info expanded][smiles_info_expanded]